 RTA - Similar to an RBA, but usually will also offer the ability to use pre-built coils, or atomiser heads.

 Resistance - See Ohm.

-SERIES-B - Our first variable wattage box mod.
-The SERIES-B Tilt has a tilted 510 connector, VV and VW modes and offers up to 40W of power.
-Compatible with coils rated as low as 0.2Ohm.
+SERIES-B DNA 75W - Our own variable wattage box mod.
+The SERIES-B DNA 75W has a 510 connector, VW and temperature control modes and offers up to 75W of power.

 Stove Top Coil - A round coil build which resembles the heating element on an old-fashioned stove top.
 It creates a large amount of surface area which helps to increase the rate of e-liquid vaporisation.

 Sub-ohm - Vaping using coils rated at less than 1.0Ohm.
 These produce lots of vapour and throat hit, as they are vaporising a lot more e-liquid per puff than standard coils.
 Increased airflow is required in order to prevent the wicking material dry-burning.
 Sub-ohm coils draw a lot of amps from the battery, so a high-drain battery with a suitable continuous max. amperage is required.

 Tank - A container which holds a coil, with a reservoir of e-liquid.
 Tanks come in a variety of styles and sizes, but all function in much the same way.
 Some tanks offer adjustable airflow, most allow the user to swap out the pre-built coil heads when they have expired (after around 8-10 refills on average).